Documentation Index

 Note

-This guide is based on the MySQL Ver.
-5. If migrating to MySQL Ver.
-8, you need to update the version of the connector.
+• This guide is based on the MySQL version 5.
+When migrating to MySQL version 8, you need to upgrade the connector version.

-The connector version of Ver.
-8 will be updated soon.
+• The connector version for MySQL 8 will be updated soon.

-To use Sqoop in Cloud Hadoop, you need to complete the following preparations:
+To use Sqoop in Cloud Hadoop, you need to complete the following preliminary tasks:

-Proceed with the following steps in order after completing the preparations.
+Proceed with the following steps in order after completing the preliminary tasks:

 1. Connect to Hadoop cluster